iamdudeman/sola-game-engine/README.md

     * option to copy camera's transform for editor preview of it?
   * Way to view all Systems and Components available
   * Way to view various EventListeners?
+  * Allow Material assets to be updated
+  * Add sprite sheets by image ui
+    * Ability to update them later to add new sprite ids
+  * maybe show collider outline when collider component is active in editor?
+    * if not this a toggle to view all collider outlines
   * build for platform
     * JavaFx
+      * maybe include JRE
     * Swing
+      * maybe include JRE
     * Browser
   * Create child + parent relationships for the entities?
   * load additional components, systems and engine ui from external JAR